f47iw4/f47iw4/README.md

          and I'm all set to apply my skills in a real-world setting.
 Currently looking for an internship 👩🏽‍💻

-        🌱 you can take a look at my LinkedIn or follow me on X :D
+        🌱 you can take a look at my LinkedIn or ask me anything,

          ~~feel free to contact~~ ✨🌱